 If a missing student is under 18 years of age and not emancipated, University Police shall notify a custodial parent or guardian and the contact individual designated by the missing student no later than 24 hours after the determination that the student is missing.

 220.00 Reporting Missing Students.
-Reports of any missing student may be directed to University Police [406-994-2121] or the Dean of Students [406-994-2828].
+Reports of any missing student may be directed to University Police [406-994-2121].

-Reports of on-campus missing students may be made to University Student Housing officials.

-Upon receipt of a report of a missing student, the University Police and/or Dean of Students, or University Student Housing will investigate each report and notify other university officials and law enforcement agencies as necessary.

 300.00.
 Procedures